ECU transgender day of remembrance brings community together to honor and remember - NewsBreak

 GREENVILLE, N.C.
 (WNCT) – Around the world on Nov.
 20, people participate in candlelight vigils, conversations and events honoring and remembering those who have been killed or identifying as transgender.

-“I am a trans woman and I have been trying to be more involved with the LGBTQ community on campus here, and this was one way that I could try to contribute,” said Dr. Faye Knickerbocker, East Carolina University psychology teaching assistant professor.
+“I am a trans woman and I have been trying to be more involved with the LGBTQ community on campus here, and this was one way that I could try to contribute,” said Dr. Faye Knickerbocker, ECU psychology teaching assistant professor.

 “We try not to focus on the violence itself.
 We try not to focus on the hatred and the awful things that these people experienced before their passings,” said Rose Bogue, an event organizer.
 “And instead, this is a time to recognize them for who they are.”